bytechefhq/bytechef/CONTRIBUTING.md

 1. Fork the repo and create a new branch from the `develop` branch.
 2. Branches are named as `bug/fix-name` or `feature/feature-name`
-3. Development environment setup: to work on client codebase go through [Client Side](#client-side) and [Setup with Docker](#setup-with-docker), to work on server codebase go through [Client Side](#client-side) and [Local Setup](#local-setup)
+3. To work on the client codebase, go through [Client Side](#client-side) and [Setup with Docker](#setup-with-docker)
+4. To work on the server codebase, go through [Server Side](#server-side) and [Local Setup](#local-setup)
-4. Implement your code changes and please add tests for them.
-Client-side changes require Cypress/Jest tests while server-side changes require JUnit tests.
+4. Please add tests for your changes.
+Client-side changes require Vitest/Playwright tests while server-side changes require JUnit/Integration tests.
-5. When you finish adding your changes, run the following commands on all directories you worked on:
+5. When you finish adding your changes, run the following commands inside the `client` directory if you worked on the client codebase:
     ```bash
+    ./npm run format
+    ./npm run check
+    ```
+   and/or inside the `server` directory if you worked on the server codebase:
+    ```bash
     ./gradlew spotlessApply
-    ./gradlew spotbugsMain spotbugsTest
-    ./gradlew pmdMain pmdTest
-    ./gradlew checkstyleMain checkstyleTest
+    ./gradlew check
     ```
 6. Once you are confident in your code changes, create a pull request in your fork to the `develop` branch in the bytechefhq/bytechef base repository.
 7. If you've changed any APIs, please call this out in the pull request and ensure backward compatibility.
 8. Link the issue of the base repository in your Pull request description.
 [Guide](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)